What is an Antinuclear Antibody (ANA) Test?

 • Addison's disease : It is a condition that affects your adrenal glands and causes exhaustion and weakness.

-Why do I require an ANA test?
+Why do I require an ANA Test?

-You require an ANA test when your body exhibits signs of an autoimmune illness, your doctor may prescribe an ANA test.
+You require an ANA test when your body exhibits signs of an autoimmune illness; your doctor may prescribe an ANA test.
 The symptoms vary depending on whatever area of the body is affected.
 They might include:

-What happens during an ANA test?
+What happens during an ANA Test?

-Is there any risk in the test?
+Is there any Risk in the Antinuclear Antibody Test?

-What do the findings imply?
+What do the Findings imply?

 • Lupus erythematosus (SLE)